versionone/api-docs-staging/src/markdown-pages/authentication/index.md

 ## Username and Password

-You may use your username and password using Basic authentication by setting the Authroization header.
+You may use your username and password using Basic authentication by setting the Authorization header.
 You'll have to base64 encode `username:password` including the `:` to accomplish this.

 ```bash